The Imperial Guard

 The second is armor.
 A second Leman Russ will add additional firepower that will make even the most confident opponent uneasy.

 I recommend a Leman Russ Demolisher kit, as it will give you access to the variants you don’t already have with the standard Leman Russ.

 The basilisk, hydra, wyvern and the manticore are all great artillery support.
 All are comparatively light on points and shore up particular weaknesses that your army might have, but each has fatal downfalls if used incorrectly.

-- The Hydra is second to none at eliminating fliers and can do a good number on Hover vehicles and jetbikes, but is wildly inaccurate against anything not flying.
+- The Hydra is second to none at eliminating fliers and can do a good number on Hover vehicles and jetbikes, but it is wildly inaccurate against anything not flying.

-- The Wyvern is really good at shredding light infantry, especially when they are hiding in terrain and is passable at killing any kind of heavy infantry, even terminators.
+- The Wyvern is really good at shredding light infantry, especially when they are hiding in terrain, and is passable at killing any kind of heavy infantry, even terminators.
 Unfortunately, almost any vehicle or monstrous creature will laugh off its shells.

 - The last one is the Manticore, which can rip apart most vehicles, infantry and characters.
 It is decent at killing heavy infantry, but AP 4 means that most heavy infantry will get their save, as will monstrous creatures.